krupkat/jekyll-date-localization/README.md

 ## Additional languages

 There are a couple of built-in languages in this repository in the [lib/locales](https://github.com/krupkat/jekyll-date-localization/tree/main/lib/locales) directory.
 If you want to add your own language file or override one of the included languages, create a new `*.yml` language definition file and put it in the `_locales` directory of your project.
+This path can be customized by setting the `locales_path` option in your `_config.yml`.

 # Contribute